r-cz/ryancruz.com/README.md

 # Linting
 bun run lint

-# Deploy to Cloudflare
+# Deploy to Cloudflare Workers
 bun run deploy
 ```

-The development server will start on a port shown in your terminal (typically 8787 for Wrangler).
+The development server will start on port 8787 with automatic rebuilding when you save files.

 ## 🎨 Design System